Insight into the Eclipse Science Working Group

 Open source and science are a dream team, no doubt.
 Scientists need to have the freedom to tinker and the flexibility to modify things in an unexpected way.
 Additionally, software becomes more and more important in scientific research.
 That’s why open source is a good fit because it offers the flexibility scientists need.
 New ideas happen on the shoulders of giants and new ideas can be made to work when existing tools are modified or are recombined.

 Who is already involved?

 Diamond Light Source, UK

-UT-Battelle (Oak Ridge National Laboratory),
+UT-Battelle (Oak Ridge National Laboratory), USA

 University of Uppsala, Sweden

 What types of companies and individuals (i.e. from what industries/research areas) do you work with?

 Companies, institutes and individuals from different scientific research areas are welcome.

 What are the next steps now that the WG been formally created. ?

 Convincing more companies, institutions and individuals to join the working group.
 The participants have just begun to write and push project proposals to migrate their existing projects to the Eclipse Foundation.